Dr. Stephen F. Grinstead, LMFT, ACRPS, CADC-II

 According to research published in Pain Physician Journal as recently as 2006, 90 percent of people in the US receiving treatment for pain management were prescribed opiate medication.
 Of that number 9 to 41 percent had opiate abuse/addiction problems.
 The research also stated that 16 percent...Read

 I’m writing this for people who are living with someone — or care for someone — who is suffering with a chronic pain condition, and they are having a hard time coping because they’re not sure how to help.
 Unless someone’s been in your place, they have no idea how challenging this...Read

 When you live with chronic pain, it can be very frustrating when you aren’t getting the pain relief you want.
 I know that when I experience a pain flare-up, my first reaction is I want it to stop — now!
 Because many pain medications were developed for acute pain conditions, problems can arise...Read

 In 2009, I was fortunate to spend ten long days in prison.
 I was not incarcerated, but rather I was there to participate as an instructor in the 315-hour-long Offender Mentor Certification Program (OMCP) at California State Prison, Solano.
 This classroom education and skills training was provided...Read

-Co-authored by: Terrence T. Gorski, & Wayne Blampied We live in a time when the need for addiction treatment has never been greater and in an era where technology has the potential to improve the human condition as never before.
+Co-authored by: Terrence T. Gorski, M.A. & Wayne Blampied We live in a time when the need for addiction treatment has never been greater and in an era where technology has the potential to improve the human condition as never before.
 Unfortunately, this potential is not being fully used in the...Read

 I was very fortunate last week to spend 20 hours in prison.
 Not to worry I was not incarcerated but rather there to do my part in the 270 hour alcohol/drug counselor training program that is being spearheaded by Options Recovery’s Tom Gorham.
 Mr. Gorham is also the President Elect of CAADAC...Read